 People forced to flee worldwide (2012 - 2022)

-New displacements in 2021
+New forced displacements in 2022

 Internally Displaced People (IDPs)

-Global Trends annexes
+Global Trends 2022

 All data are provisional and subject to change.

 About the UNHCR Global Trends and Mid-Year Trends reports

 UNHCR releases two flagship statistical reports on global forced displacement each year, the Global Trends report and the Mid-Year Trends report.

 The Global Trends report, released annually in June, analyses changes and trends in forcibly displaced populations in the previous calendar year (from 1 January to 31 December).
 It provides key statistics on the global numbers of refugees, asylum-seekers, internally displaced people and stateless people, as well as their main host countries and countries of origin.